 Research-focused abstracts should describe research that is related to policy and environmental aspects of active transportation.
 Methodological, correlational, intervention, "natural experiment," economic, and policy research studies are encouraged.
 Abstracts presenting innovative conceptual papers and reviews will also be considered, including those with a focus on translating active transportation research into practice and policy.
 If you do not have complete results to report in your abstract, please include a note to reviewers about the timeline for finalizing data analysis.

 Research abstracts should contain the following headings:

 Practice- or Policy-focused abstracts should describe programs, interventions, case studies, policy or advocacy impacts, or new resources that are related to active transportation (e.g., how evidence-based research was translated into successful adoption or implementation of policy).
 Efforts that resulted from multi-sector participation, applied previous research, or included evaluation are particularly encouraged.

 Practice/policy focused abstracts should contain the following headings:

-Abstracts submitted will be considered for the following two presentation types:
+Abstracts submitted will be considered for: